Your basket is currently empty!

 The EMA’s public health statement has been endorsed by the COVID-19 EMA pandemic Task Force (COVID-ETF), underscoring the importance of proper clinical trial design in evaluating ivermectin efficacy and safety for COVID-19 treatment.

-There are ethical concerns regarding the use of unlicensed medicines without sufficient clinical evidence
+There are ethical concerns associated with the use of unlicensed medicines, particularly when there is insufficient clinical evidence.

 Here are four key points to reflect on:

-1. Major health bodies, such as the EMA, advise against using ivermectin for COVID-19 outside of randomised clinical trials due to the lack of robust evidence.
+- Major health bodies, such as the EMA, advise against using Ivermectin for COVID-19 outside of randomised clinical trials due to the lack of robust evidence.

-2. Prescribing unproven treatments compromises the ethical principles of nonmaleficence (do no harm) and beneficence (do good), potentially exposing patients to risks without clear benefits.
+- Prescribing unproven treatments compromises the ethical principles of non-maleficence (avoiding harm) and beneficence (doing good), potentially exposing patients to risks without clear benefits.

-4. Legal liabilities further compound the ethical concerns, as prescribing unlicensed medicines like ivermectin exposes healthcare professionals to censure and consequences.
+- Legal liabilities further compound the ethical concerns, as prescribing unlicensed medicines, such as Ivermectin, exposes healthcare professionals to censure and consequences.

-The absence of clear clinical benefits from ivermectin in treating COVID-19 raises serious ethical questions about its use.
+The absence of apparent clinical benefits from Ivermectin in treating COVID-19 raises serious ethical questions about its use.

 The risks associated with using unlicensed medicines without sufficient clinical evidence cannot be understated.